 Striking first, Sega took the offensive by hitting the street a month early with its new 32-bit Saturn system.
 Priced between $399 and $449, Sega got a 3 1/2 -month head start on Sony and nearly a year's jump on Nintendo in introducing a new generation of arcade-quality hardware.

 Initially available only at Toys R' Us, Electronics Boutique, Software Etcetera and Babbages chains, the CD-based system comes with Virtua Fighter and a video sampler of 20 other new games.

 Sony's much-anticipated PlayStation won't become available in America until Sept.
 9, but retailers here applauded the announcement that it would undercut Saturn by at least $100.
 It will launch with Ridge Racer, Mortal Kombat III and Tekken.
 It is Sony's first foray into the lucrative, if sluggish, video-game market.
 The company promises a $40 million marketing campaign, with cross-promotions in Sony theaters and Blockbuster stores.

-Saturn and PlayStation are available in Japan, where more than 1 million units have been sold in less than six months.
+Both Saturn and PlayStation already are available in Japan, where more than 1 million units have been sold in less than six months.

 Nintendo will introduce its 64-bit Ultra system in the United States next April, after a December launch in Japan.
-Company executives appeared optimistic about the prospects for new 16-bit games Killer Instinct and Donkey Kong Country II: Diddy's Kong Quest -- both originally planned for Ultra 64 -- and its 3-D Virtual Boy handheld system, which features 32-bit technology.
+Despite the delay, company executives appeared optimistic about the prospects for new 16-bit games Killer Instinct and Donkey Kong Country II: Diddy's Kong Quest -- both originally planned for Ultra 64 -- and its 3-D Virtual Boy handheld system, which features 32-bit technology.